GarveyMak123/Slave-to-the-Algorithm/week 8/README.md

 [In this tutorial](https://www.geeksforgeeks.org/twitter-sentiment-analysis-using-python/), I thought I had covered how to do sentiment analysis of tweets in great detail.
 But I realized that I need to learn Python because these tutorials are completely incomprehensible to me, and it feels like food is already on the table waiting for me to enjoy, but I don't know how to eat it...

 <img src="https://github.com/GarveyMak123/Slave-to-the-Algorithm/blob/master/week%208/Twitter%20Sentiment%20Analysis%20using%20Python.png" width="70%" height="70%"><br>

+### Social media themed artworks
+OFFF Twitter Archive<br>
+Brendan Dawes<br>
+created in 2013<br>

+OFFF Twitter Archive is a Twitter archive based on visualizations of Barcelona-based design and art festivals.
+In this work, over 4000 relevant tweets are recorded and displayed as A1 size posters.
+This is a special way of recording tweets, which are usually forgotten as time passes after people send tweets.
+But the OFFF Twitter Archive is fantastic for documenting these relevant tweets in paper form.